MDMA With Ketamine: Proceed With Care

 MDMA is a DEA Schedule I controlled substance in the United States, meaning federal law treats it as having no accepted medical use and high abuse potential.
 That legal status alone shapes what we can do.
 Pharmacologically, the data is more nuanced: there are no documented case reports of serotonin syndrome from MDMA combined specifically with ketamine in the published literature.
 The combination-harm evidence extrapolates from MDMA plus SSRIs and MAOIs, where serotonin syndrome and deaths are well documented.
 Our position: we will not run a ketamine session while MDMA is on board or in the recovery window.
 We do not categorically refuse patients who have used MDMA recreationally with adequate separation.
 We discuss timing, frequency, and the patient's overall pattern individually.

-If you take Ecstasy regularly and are considering at-home ketamine therapy, the combination is depends on your specific situation.
+If you take Ecstasy regularly and are considering at-home ketamine therapy, eligibility depends on your specific situation — we evaluate case by case.
 This page covers the brief pharmacologic context and what we do at intake.

 How Ecstasy interacts with ketamine